bisgardo/github-action-regex-matcher/README.md

 If the group is named, the match is exposed as a field with the group's name as well.

 *Notice:* It appears that at some point in the stack, the output values actually get trimmed.
-At least, in the example above, the value of output `_0` is `bla bla`, not ` bla bla ` as would be expected for the 0th group.
+At least, in the example above, the value of output `_0` is `bla bla`, i.e. not surrounded by whitespace as would be expected for the 0th match group.